Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: Analyses of polarization and handedness

-In the limiting case where $J_x$ or $J_y$ vanishes, all modes are elliptically polarized with ellipticity equal to $r_{n,p}$ or $1/r_{n,p}$.
-When $J_x = J_y$, the ellipticity becomes unity, and all modes are circularly polarized.
-These polarization characteristics are also illustrated schematically in Fig. \ref{orbit} for representative values of $J_y/J_x$, in agreement with Fig. \ref{ellipticity_and_phase_difference}.

-Comparison of the ellipticity curves for different $\eta$ values reveals that increasing spin inertia enhances the deviation of $e^n_{1,2}$ and $e^p_{1,2}$ from unity, thereby increasing the ellipticity and, thus, the degree of polarization.
+In the limiting case where $J_{x}$ or $J_{y}$ vanishes, all modes are elliptically polarized with ellipticity equal to $r_{n,p}$ or $1/r_{n,p}$.
+When $J_{x}=J_{y}$, the ellipticity becomes unity, and all modes are circularly polarized.
+These polarization characteristics are also illustrated schematically in Fig. \ref{orbit} for representative values of $J_{y}/J_{x}$, in agreement with Fig. \ref{ellipticity_and_phase_difference}.
+Comparison of the ellipticity curves for different $\eta$ values reveals that increasing spin inertia enhances the deviation of $e_{1,2}^{n}$ and $e_{1,2}^{p}$ from unity, thereby increasing the ellipticity and, thus, the degree of polarization.